terminalstatic/nif_xsd_validate/README.md

 # NifXsdValidate

-An Elixir package for Xml Validation, based on libxml2.
+An elixir package for validating xml content against xsd, based on libxml2.
+It is basically meant to preload xsd schemata from given urls and use those throughout the lifetime of an application.

 ## Installation